FairlyTales/Algorithms_and_Data_Structures/README.md

-# Algorythms-in-JavaScript
+# Algorithms

-Sort, search, recursion, sets, greedy and dynamic algorythms in JavaScript
+Diving into sort, search, recursion, sets, greedy and dynamic algorythms in JavaScript